Pradumnasaraf/DevOps/docs/kubernetes/introduction.md

 ### Probes

-Probes are used to check the health of the container.
-There are three types of probes:
+Probes are used to check the health of a container.
+Kubernetes supports three main probe types:

 - **Startup Probe**: It is used to check if the container is started.
 It is used to delay the liveness and readiness probes until the container is started.
 - **Readiness Probe**: It is used to check if the container is ready to serve traffic.
 If the readiness probe fails, the container will not receive traffic.
 It is used to delay the traffic until the container is ready.